BroderickHigby/Influencer-tracking/README.md

 ## Future Updates

-*January 1, 2018 Beta-Version:* A website with a search engine that connects to DynamoDB and allows the user's (businesses) to find targeted industry influencers.
+*January 15, 2018 Beta-Version:* A website with a search engine that connects to ElasticSearch and allows the user's (businesses) to find targeted influencers.

 *Second Iteration:* Integrate IBM Watson to show on an indivdual's page for the search results